RavenousLegs

 Day3: Rest and acclimatization day at Rudragaira BC (4350m/14270 ft)

-It was very important for us to spend an acclimatization day at this height to get adapted to our further ascends.
-This night had got extremely cold because of high wind flow and snow storms.
-The skies weren't clear which obstructed the view of Rudragaira peaks.
+It was crucial for us to spend an acclimatization day at this altitude to prepare for our subsequent ascents.
+However, this night was extremely cold due to high wind flow and snowstorms.
+The skies were obscured, preventing us from seeing the Rudragaira peaks.

 Acclimatisation day at Rudragaira BC on Auden's Col Trek